vi4m/vi4m.github.io/about.md

 This site is dedicated to the *Sexy Software Craftmanship*.

-Don't do just Agile, TDD, software that only 'works' and is clunky, slow and/or bloated.
+It's the way of contributing to the smallest details of user experience, internal design, and performance.
-Be excited and contributed to the smallest details of user experience, internal design, and performance.
+It's the way of thinking opposite to make shitty(but working), underperformant, bloated agile MVP software.
-Be commited to the [Software Craftmanship](http://manifesto.softwarecraftsmanship.org) and make software fast, usable and sexy!
+Read more about [Software Craftmanship](http://manifesto.softwarecraftsmanship.org) and make software fast, usable and sexy!

 ## Marcin Kliks